Disabled Veteran Licenses, Stamps & Permits

 Free hunting and fishing licenses, stamps and permits are available for resident disabled veterans.

-For the purposes of this program, legislation defines disabled veterans as “…any resident of New Jersey who has been honorably discharged or released under honorable circumstances from active service from any branch of the Armed Forces of the United States and who has been declared by the United States Department of Veteran Affairs, or its successor, to have a service-connected disability of any degree…”
+For the purposes of this program, legislation defines eligible disabled veterans as “…any resident of New Jersey who has been honorably discharged or released under honorable circumstances from active service from any branch of the Armed Forces of the United States and who has been declared by the United States Department of Veteran Affairs, or its successor, to have a service-connected disability of any degree…”

 New applicant disabled veterans may obtain their hunting and fishing licenses and stamps by mailing their application to the address listed.
 Fish and Wildlife offices will no longer accept Disabled Veteran Certifications in person.
 For more information and updates, go to www.njfishandwildlife.com/dvinfo.htm.

 Applications for disabled veteran certification and your first disabled veteran license may be made via the mail by sending the application and all required documentation to: